Last Update: January 29, 2019

 With her typical comedy schtick falling short in critical and commercial disappointments Life of the Party and The Happytime Murders, it became clear McCarthy needed a change-of-pace to get her career back on track.
 Fortunately for her, such a project came out at the end of 2018 in the form of Can You Ever Forgive Me?, in which McCarthy stars as Lee Israel, an author who falls into a get-rich-quick scheme by forging letters she claims to be from famous people.
 The film received a lot of love during its tour of the fall festivals, with McCarthy and co-star Richard E. Grant ranking as the highlights.

 Comedic actors and actresses making the leap to more dramatic fare is a tried and true Hollywood tradition that's worked out well before (Robin Williams in Good Will Hunting, for instance).
-McCarthy, who received a Best Supporting Actress nomination for Bridesmaids in 2011 could be in the running for Lead Actress this time around.
-The film allows McCarthy to tap into her humorous sensibilities, but there's also a lot of depth and nuance for her to explore, and she more than rises to the occasion.
-McCarthy is already armed with a Golden Globes nomination for her efforts, and while Can You Ever Forgive Me?'s status as a Best Picture long shot may preclude her from winning, she's likely to earn another Oscar nod.
+McCarthy was already a Supporting Actress nominee for Bridesmaids and is now in the running for Best Actress.
+Can You Ever Forgive Me? allowed McCarthy to tap into her humorous sensibilities, but there was also a lot of depth and nuance for her to explore.
+McCarthy earned nominations from all the big precursors, including the Golden Globes and SAG, but went home empty-handed at each.
+Perhaps she'll have better luck next time she finds herself in an awards contender.